John A. Jaszczak

 - Mineralogy of natural graphite

 - “Simulation of charge transport in multi-island tunneling devices: Application to disordered one-dimensional systems at low and high bias.”
 M. A. Savaikar, D. Banyai, P. L. Bergstrom, and J. A. Jaszczak.
-(Submitted.)
+(2013) Journal of Applied Physics.

 - “Room Temperature Tunneling Behaviors of Boron Nitride Nanotubes Functionalized with Gold Quantum Dots.”
 C. H. Lee, M. A. Savaikar, J. S. Wang, B. Y. Hao, D. Y. Zhang, D. Banyai, J. A. Jaszczak, and Y. K. Yap.
 Advanced Materials (2013).
 DOI: 10.1002/adma.201301339 Read More